-AgResearch scientist Mark Hurst discovered the nano-machine, or anti-feeding prophage (Afp), when uncovering the highly virulent AGR96X strain of Serratia proteamaculans responsible for swiftly knocking down grass grubs (see Next Generation Bio-Pesticides Winter 2018).
+AgResearch scientist Mark Hurst discovered the nano-machine, or anti-feeding prophage (Afp), when uncovering the highly virulent AGR96X strain of Serratia proteamaculans responsible for swiftly knocking down grass grubs (see Next Generation Bio-Pesticides Winter 2018(external link)).

 The Afp produced by grass grub active Serratia species, including AGR96X, is called a nano-machine because it acts like a machine, transporting the toxin and injecting it into grass grub cells, killing the larvae.
 What is exciting for scientists developing biopesticides is the Afp could potentially be manipulated to transport and inject other toxins into other insects, and so be a versatile delivery vehicle.

 “Unlike many protein-based toxins, the Afp is very stable.
 It remains active at high temperatures (up to 45°C) and can tolerate a broad range of solvents and pH conditions,” says Dr Mark Hurst, the scientist leading the research programme.